UN Committee of Experts on Environmental-Economic Accounting (UNCEEA)

 - Coordination of programmes in environmental-economic accounts and supporting statistics among international agencies and countries

 - Implementation of the SEEA in countries around the world and promotion of its use in support of government policy

 - Furthering methodologies by identifying and prioritising critical issues, establishing appropriate mechanisms to address those issues, monitoring progress, reviewing proposed solutions and submitting recommendations to the United Nations Statistical Commission

 - Harmonization of data collection activities of environment and supporting statistics with concepts and definitions of environmental-economic accounts

 Bureau of the UNCEEA

 The Bureau was established in 2007 to assist the Chair to carry out specific activities in between meetings.
 The Bureau meets 3-4 times per year.
 Members of the Bureau are elected from senior officials from National Statistical Offices and International Organizations.

-- Members of the Bureau include Statistics Netherlands (Chair), Australian Bureau of Statistics, Statistics Canada, the Ministry of Statistics and Programme Implementation of India, INEGI Mexico, Philippines Statistics Authority, Statistics South Africa, Eurostat, FAO, OECD, UNSD and World Bank.
+- Members of the Bureau include Statistics Netherlands (Chair), Australian Bureau of Statistics, Statistics Canada, the Ministry of Statistics and Programme Implementation of India, INEGI Mexico, Statistics New Zealand, Philippines Statistics Authority, Statistics South Africa, Eurostat, FAO, OECD, UNSD and World Bank.